rkinginflux/fancy-prompt/README.md

 # fancy-prompt
 My bash config for the lab

-Add the following to your ~/.bashrc
+Add the following to the bottom of your ~/.bashrc file

 if [ -f /$HOME/.config/greeter.sh ] && [ -n "$( echo $- | grep i )" ]; then
 	source /$HOME/.config/greeter.sh